fiveladdercon/textbooks/README.md

 Creates a new account of the given type.
 - PARENT is the unique account number of the parent account.
 - NUMBER must be unique number for the new account.
 - NAME is a string.
-Space separated NAMES are a single NAME to save quoting.
+Space separated NAMES on the command line are joined into a single NAME to save quoting.
+This is a rare case where the `@` symbol is not used (i.e. because you are creating an Account Name rather than trying to find one that exists).

 Account numbers are only used to uniquely identify an account for the purpose of constructing the hierarchy of accounts in the chart.
 Once the hierarchy